 PACKAGING

 I wanted the Japanese-associated deliverables I created to cross over into my packaging design, so keeping the same color palette and illustrations felt natural.
-Japanese food has more specific packaging requirements than other cultures.
-Designing aspects such as the reusable chopsticks and soy sauce containers, was necessary to the completion of my brand.
+Japanese food has more specific packaging requirements than other cuisines.

 I wanted the packaging to feel cohesive, and noticeably branded.
 I also wanted to keep the same youthful design, as seen on my website, by adding details such as fun facts and engaging text on my packaging.